hq7781/SwiftCheckBox/README.md

 Usage
 ----------
-If have a probles contact to mailTo: hq7781@gmail.com
+If have a problem contact to mailTo: hq7781@gmail.com